dcdpr/did-btc1/chapters/CRUD-Operations.md

-* `signalsMetadata` - A Map from Bitcoin transaction identifiers of ::Beacon Signals:: to a struct containing ::Sidecar Data:: for that signal provided as part of the `resolutionOptions`; Object containing the following properties:
+* `signalsMetadata` - A Map from Bitcoin transaction identifiers of ::Beacon Signals:: to a struct containing ::Sidecar Data:: for that signal provided as part of the `resolutionOptions`; object containing the following properties:
    * `btc1Update` - A ::BTC1 Update:: which SHOULD match the update announced
       by the ::Beacon Signal::.
 In the case of a ::SMT:: proof of non-inclusion, the `btc1Update` will be null; object.